From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 2. Another fixture starts headless Chrome.

-3. Tests use form fields and asserts visible text from #result and #error.
+3. Tests use form fields and assert visible text from #result and #error.

 Run: